 - Calling for Congress to stand on the side of equality – pass ENDA.

 After Submitting Your LTE

-This recent letter to the editor is about a state-level nondiscrimination act that goes beyond employment protections, but it a great example of an effective letter.
+This letter to the editor is about a state-level nondiscrimination act that goes beyond employment protections, but it is a great example of an effective letter.
 It is timely, concise, and personal (“As a small-business owner myself…”).
 It also includes a call to action and a clear target for that action.

 July 19, 2013

 By Kelly Hamilton – printed in the St. Louis Post-Dispatch